warolv/vault-backup/README.md

 * VAULT_ADDR: for example: 'http://vault.vault.svc.cluster.local:8200' for k8s cluster
 * ROLE_ID:  RoleID for AppRole auth
 * SECRET_ID:  SecretID for AppRole auth
-* VAULT_PREFIX: for example 'jenkins',
+* VAULT_PREFIX: for example 'jenkins'
 * DUMP_ENCRYPTION_PASSWORD: password which will be used for secrets dump encryption

 ## Dump secrets under 'jenkins' vault prefix example